lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 | 2048 (2 vCPU) | Min.
 4GB and Max.
 16GB, in 1GB increments
 | 4096 (4 vCPU) | Min.
 8GB and Max.
 30GB, in 1GB increments

-Fargate pricing is based on requested vCPU & memory: <a href="https://aws.amazon.com/fargate/pricing/" target="_blank">https://aws.amazon.com/fargate/pricing/</a>
+_Fargate pricing is based on requested vCPU & memory: <a href="https://aws.amazon.com/fargate/pricing/" target="_blank">https://aws.amazon.com/fargate/pricing/</a>_

 ## ECS Service

-The service this will be our last resource for this initial version.
+The service this will be our last resource for this initial version:

 ```terraform
 # ECS Service